 It was while she stepped out of the car upon their return from shopping trip (her mother had avoided the corner where the corpse was when leaving for the mall and while coming back) that the central event of this second part of this story took place.

 She saw Toffee running towards her to greet her.
 And in its mouth was what she thought to be a polythene.
-(He was used to carrying around such things around in his mouth and playing with it.)
+(He was used to carrying around such things around in his mouth and playing with them.)

 Only as Toffee moved closer, she discovered that it had the corpse in its mouth.
-The dog sat close beside her and put the corse down and breathes heavily, it’s tongue struck out with that same curl of lips which, Daya had always believed, was its smile.
+The dog sat close beside her and put the corse down and breathed heavily, it’s tongue struck out with that same curl of lips which, Daya had always believed, was its smile.